Relocation service: International relocations

 Responding to a 2005 survey of global assignment management practices commissioned by a US-based third-party relocation management company, 31 percent of surveyed employers indicated that they track exceptions on a per-assignment basis for budgetary purposes, 23 percent track exception on an overall basis in order to identify policy components that need review, and 39 percent do not track the cost or type of exceptions granted.
 (Seven percent were not able to answer the question.)

-Depending on the size and organization of a company, different departments, such as finance or human resources, may administer the relocation program.
-Some may lack any formal programs while others have highly structured processes.
-Moreover, different operating units may administer different aspects of the program.

-Some may manage and execute all of their relocation processes in-house while others outsource them.
-This is done to save time, focusing internal resources on company workforce strengths, or for providing better service to each transferee.

 Of the companies participating in the 2005 Survey of Global Assignment Management Practices, 43 percent indicated that they either outsource or co-source some assignment management services (staffing 1:58 assignees, 7 percent declined to answer).

 Government programs

 Around 2011, local philanthropists in Tulsa, Oklahoma noticed people who participated in Teach For America continued to live in Tulsa.
 These philanthropists were then curious about how to replicate this retention of young knowledge workers to the state.
 The managing director of Tulsa program, Tulsa Remote, previously worked at Teach for America.

 Below is a list of participating cities and associated benefits.